 Now, as a man who spent thirty years at a mid-sized accounting firm in Dallas ensuring every decimal point was in its right place, this wasn’t just a ‘senior moment.’
 It was a catastrophic accounting failure.
 My mental assets were depreciating faster than a company car in a flood.
 I ended up having to pull out my phone to look up my own wife's number.
 The walk back to the car was quiet.
 I didn't even turn on the radio.
 I just sat there thinking about how my career was built on being the guy who remembered the tax code nuances from 1994, and now I couldn't remember ten digits I’d dialed a thousand times.

-That afternoon, I didn't call a doctor—though Brenda eventually made me see one, who told me I was 'stressed' and 'aging normally'—instead, I did the only thing that makes sense to me.
+That afternoon, I didn't call a doctor right away—though I eventually saw one who told me I was 'aging normally' and should probably lower my stress levels.
+Instead, I did the only thing that makes sense to me.
 I opened Excel.
-I created a new workbook titled 'Cognitive_Audit_2023_2024.xlsx.'
+I created a new workbook titled 'Cognitive_Audit_2025_2026.xlsx.'
 If my brain was going to start losing data, I was going to track exactly where the leaks were and what it would cost to patch them.
 I wasn't looking for a miracle; I was looking for a return on investment (ROI) for my gray matter.
+I have zero medical training, but I know how to spot a trend line.

 The Audit: 14 Months of Data Entry

 I’ve spent the last 14 months acting as my own Chief Financial Officer for my brain.
-My spreadsheet now has 22 tabs—which Brenda points out is four more than our most complicated joint tax return.
-I track everything: sleep hours, caffeine intake, and of course, the supplements.
-I’ve tested everything from the cheap stuff you find in the clearance bin at the grocery store to the high-end 'nootropics' that come in bottles that look like they belong in a Silicon Valley lab.
+My spreadsheet now has 22 tabs—which my wife points out is four more than our most complicated joint tax return ever had.
+I track everything: sleep quality, caffeine intake, and of course, the supplements.
+I’ve tested everything from the budget pills you find at the grocery store to the high-end 'nootropics' that come in bottles that look like they belong in a Silicon Valley lab.
 I even have a column for 'Subjective Memory Score' (SMS), rated 1 to 10.
 That morning at the community center?
-That was a 1.2.
+That was a dismal score barely above one.
 My goal was to get back to a consistent 8.5.

 The High-End Audit: NeuroPrime

-After six months of mediocre results with mid-range pills, I decided to look at the 'Premium' section of the ledger.
+After a few months of mediocre results with mid-range pills, I decided to look at the 'Premium' section of the ledger.
 I picked up NeuroPrime.
-At $174, it was a significant line item in the monthly budget.
-I’m the kind of guy who still clips coupons for steak, so spending nearly two hundred dollars on a bottle of capsules felt like a risky capital expenditure.
+At nearly two hundred dollars a bottle, it was a significant line item in the monthly budget.
+I’m the kind of guy who still clips coupons for steak, so spending that much on a bottle of capsules felt like a risky capital expenditure.
 However, I’ve learned that sometimes you have to pay for the high-quality audit if you want to find the real errors.

-I tracked NeuroPrime for 60 days.
+I tracked NeuroPrime for 60 days earlier this year.
 My spreadsheet showed a gradual climb in my SMS from a 5.4 to a 6.8.
-I noticed I was finishing the Sunday crossword about 15% faster (yes, I timed it).
+I noticed I was finishing the Sunday crossword about 15% faster—yes, I timed it with my stopwatch.
 It felt like adding more RAM to an old computer—things didn't necessarily run 'new,' but the spinning wheel of death appeared less often.
-You can find that premium option here at /go/alt-2 if you’re the type who prefers a traditional supplement route and has the budget to support it.
+You can see how it compares to other options in my Neuro-Thrive vs. NeuroPrime: A Side-by-Side Spreadsheet Comparison.
 For me, it was a solid 'Hold' rating—good results, but the monthly overhead was high for a retired guy on a fixed income.

 The Unconventional Asset: The Brain Song

-I’ve been using it for 90 days now.
+I’ve been using it for about 90 days now.
 I listen to it while I’m working on my spreadsheets in the morning.
 My wife thinks I’m finally losing it, sitting there with my headphones on, staring at columns of numbers.
 But the data doesn't lie.
-My SMS has climbed to a 7.9.
+My SMS has climbed toward a solid eight.
 The most interesting metric?
-My 'Word Retrieval Latency' (how long it takes me to find a name) has dropped significantly.
-I haven't forgotten a client's name—or a phone number—in over twelve weeks.
+My 'Word Retrieval Latency'—the time it takes me to find a name mid-sentence—has dropped significantly.
+I haven't forgotten a client's name—or a phone number—in months.
 It’s a low-cost, high-yield asset that doesn't require me to swallow six horse-pills every morning.
-If you're interested in the unconventional, you can check that out at /go/main.
+If you're interested in the unconventional, you can read more in The Brain Song Review: My Data-Backed Verdict on Mental Clarity.

 Balancing the Brain’s Books